 3. Effects of antiretroviral therapy: Antiretroviral therapy (ART), which is the primary treatment for HIV, can also affect fertility.
 Some ART medications can cause decreased sperm production and quality in men and menstrual irregularities in women, which can affect ovulation and make it difficult to conceive.

 4. Increased risk of sexually transmitted infections: HIV-positive individuals are at increased risk of contracting sexually transmitted infections (STIs), which can also affect fertility.

-Thanks to India IVF Clinic which is helping such people to start their parenthood journey by using technical advancements in assisted reproduction technology, Let’s be more informed on how assisted reproduction can help HIV infected people achieve parenthood through some commonly asked questions:
+Thanks to India IVF Clinic which is helping such people to start their parenthood journey by using technical advancements in assisted reproduction technology, let’s be more informed on how assisted reproduction can help HIV-infected people achieve parenthood through some commonly asked questions:

 What happens if the male partner is HIV infected?

-Yes, you can utilize your sperm during IVF therapy if you’re an HIV-positive male contemplating it.
+Yes, you can utilise your sperm during IVF therapy if you’re an HIV-positive male contemplating it.
 Advances in ART have made it possible.
 India IVF Clinic works with HIV- positive male intended parents on a regular basis.
 This method entails separating motile sperm from the rest of the ejaculation using sperm washing, followed by insemination of the washed sperm into the egg via IVF–ICSI.